acidduckling/example-common/README.md

 ## Get Started

+1. Install with `npm i`
-Run one of the sites from a terminal with `npm run start:m` or `npm run start:l` .
+2. Run one of the sites from a terminal with `npm run start:m` or `npm run start:l`

 See below for more details on other scripts added to this project.